 We envision that every surfer is an ambassador for global health and the ocean environment.
 We believe in connecting great people.
 As we are at the core of medical scientific communities, we share our knowledge and educate coastal communities in preventing injuries, saving others and living healthy.

-The “World Conference on Surfing Medicine” will take place in Sagres, Portugal from 4th – 8th October 2017.
-This is a state-of-the-art medical conference delivering premium academic content in an innovative and engaging format.
-It provides a scientific platform for surfing healthcare professionals, scientists, lifeguards, and other key players across the global surf community.
+The “World Conference in Surfing Medicine” 2018 will take place in Newquay, Cornwall, UK from 24. – 28.
+September 2018, This is a state-of-the-art medical conference delivered premium academic content in an innovative and engaging format.
+It provided a scientific platform for surfing healthcare professionals, scientists, lifeguards, and other key players across the global surf community.
 The annual surfing medicine conference has run since 2012 and has seen speakers and participants from all around the globe.LEARN MORE REGISTER NOW

 Who are Surfing Medicine International?